knuxify/pyBotB/docs/botb_api.md

 ```

 where `property` is the property to filter to, `operator` is the operator, and `operand` is the value passed through the operator.

+All conditions have to be met for an item to match (think of it like an `AND` match).

 ```{note}
 Some API queries within the site's client-side JS also provide a "key" property (usually set to the same value as "property"); however, it appears to be unused and can safely be ignored (TODO?).